 Primary & Chronic Health Needs of Uninsured Persons, Low-Income Persons, and Minority Groups

 Representatives from the Lee County Health Department and Lee-Ogle Transportation System contributed to discussions about community health needs and prioritization.
 Both organizations regularly provide services to uninsured people, low-income people, minority groups, and individuals with mobility or transportation limitations.
-Both the online survey and the one-on-one interviews included representatives from various ethnic and socio-economic groups, and those diverse perspectives greatly contributed to the discussion and prioritization exercise.
+Both the online survey and the one-on-one interviews included representatives from various ethnic and socio-economic groups, and those diverse perspectives contributed to the discussion and prioritization exercise.

 Limits to Our Data & Assessment